mat-shepherd/ci-pp1-nurture-seo/README.md

 9. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.

 #### Site Owner
-10. As a site owner, I want to be able to quickly update the service and testimonial sections of the site so I can showcase our newest services and most recent reviews to help convert more prospective customers.
+10. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.
+11. As a site owner, I want users too see my most recent client testimonials to build trust and help convert more prospective customers.
-11. As a site owner, I want to be able to receive timely notifications of forms submitted through the website so I can quickly respond to prospective and existing customers.
+12. As a site owner, I want users to be able to contact me directly through the website.
+12. As the site owner, I want to make sure users are directed back to the index page fo the website and not use their browser's back button should they come across a 404 page not found error.

 ## Design